dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 `/tmp/outputs` for convenience.
 ## Find Company Info

 `find_company_info.py` looks up a company's website, primary domain and LinkedIn page using Google search.
-It uses the `SERAPI_API_KEY` environment variable for Google queries.
+It uses the `SERPER_API_KEY` environment variable for Google queries.

 Run it with the company name and optional location: